ckb-js/lumos-doc/docs/guides/installLumos.md

 id: installlumos
 title: Install Lumos Packages
 ---
+import useBaseUrl from "@docusaurus/useBaseUrl";

+import Link from "@docusaurus/Link";

-This guide shows how to add necessary  [Lumos Components (Packages)](../introduction/lumoscomponents) to a Node.js project as dependencies. <!--For the projects that have already listed Lumos packages as dependencies, just run `yarn install` in the projects directly to install the packages.-->
+This guide shows how to add necessary  <Link to={useBaseUrl('/docs/introduction/lumoscomponents')}>Lumos Components</Link> to a Node.js project as dependencies.

 ## Prerequisites